 A centerpiece in the national health care reform agenda is the adoption of the electronic medical record (EMR) that promises to lower cost and improve quality.
 This revolution is bringing an end to millions of manila folders holding countless pieces of patient information and scribbled notes.
 In their place are EMRs that can transport patient information in real time with the click of a button.

-Smart Business turned to Diana Hendel, the CEO of Long Beach Memorial Medical Center and Miller Children’s Hospital Long Beach, to learn more.
+Smart Business turned to Diana Hendel, the CEO of Long Beach Medical Center and Miller Children’s Hospital Long Beach, to learn more.

 What is an electronic medical record?